johnosbb/CeaiveEditor/sentence_structure.md

 | "becoming more than a food item" | non-finite clause and functions as a subject complement or predicative nominative, modifies the noun "fish" |
 | "ascending to the status of art" | noun clause  functioning as a predicate nominative, modifies the noun "fish"|

+### Left and Right Branching Sentences

+The terms right-branching and left-branching refer to the direction of dependency relationships between words in a sentence.
+In a right-branching sentence, the dependencies move to the right of the sentence's main subject or verb, while in a left-branching sentence, the dependencies move to the left of the main subject or verb.

+In a right-branching sentence, the subject and main verb come at the beginning, and the modifiers follow.
+For example, "The cat, who was hungry, sat on the mat."
+Here, "The cat" is the subject, "sat" is the main verb, and "who was hungry" is a relative clause modifying "cat."

+In a left-branching sentence, the subject and main verb come at the end, and the modifiers precede them.
+For example, "On the mat sat the cat, who was hungry."
+Here, "on the mat" is a prepositional phrase, "sat" is the main verb, and "who was hungry" is a relative clause modifying "cat."

+The choice of left-branching or right-branching syntax can have implications for the way a sentence is perceived and understood.
+In general, left-branching sentences tend to place more emphasis on the modifiers, while right-branching sentences place more emphasis on the main subject and verb.